jennyao/CSUS/README.md

 VMSimulator

 This simulates a simple virtual memory system using page replacement policies: First-In First Out (FIFO), Optimal, and Least Recently Used (LRU)

+CSC177

+Mining my Food

+This was a python project with the purpose of applying data mining/machine learning techniques to one or more data sets, going through the following steps:
+	• identifying data set(s)
+	• deciding on what you want to achieve with data mining
+	• choosing appropriate machine learning algorithms
+	• implementing your methods
+	• evaluating your methods on your data set(s)
+	• reporting conclusions by writing a paper
+Link to the powerpoint: http://bit.ly/30oe7Dg